michaelwangcode/html-css-course/README.md

 A general technique for CSS is to create an HTML element and style each property one-by-one until the desired appearance is achieved.

+# 3. Hovers, Transitions, Shadows

+In this part, we will use CSS to create hovers, transitions and shadows for our buttons.

+Buttons can change their styles when the cursor hovers over them.

+To create CSS for a button while hovering, use the :hover keyword in the class name (example: background-color:hover)